dmintz7/Omni/README.md

 I recommend running the scripts using cron with modify_new and session_search running every 5 minutes and full_check every 12 hours

+Needed Updates
+* Change tag number to volatile based on name